K-Ci & JoJo: 1996–1998: Love Always

 From 1996 to 1997, the brothers made their side projects into a full album, Love Always.
 Released on June 17, 1997, the album spawned two top-ten R&B hits: "You Bring Me Up" (Pop No. 26) and "Last Night's Letter" (Pop No. 46).
 The minor success of those singles, however, paled in comparison to the success of the album's third single, "All My Life" (which was dedicated to JoJo's daughter).
 A supple, lush ballad far removed from the Jodeci material of the early 1990s, "All My Life" was the number-one song on the Hot 100 for three weeks, a feat that K-Ci & JoJo had never achieved with Jodeci.
 While future singles and albums would be crafted in the vein of "All My Life", it remains the duo's only number-one hit and by far the song they are most widely known for, even amongst non-fans due to its frequent use in film and television.
 Love Always went on to sell four million copies, and the success of the album put Jodeci's reunion on hold indefinitely.
-During the recording of Love Always they also appeared in the song "I Care 'Bout You" as a member of the R&B supergroup Milestone, along with After 7, which appeared on the soundtrack for the movie Soul Food that was written and produced by Babyface, who is also part of the track and the group.
+During the recording of Love Always they also appeared in the song "I Care 'Bout You" as a member of the R&B supergroup Milestone, along with Melvin and Kevon Edmonds (of the group After 7) and their brother Babyface, which appeared on the soundtrack for the movie Soul Food that was written and produced by Babyface himself, which he also wrote and produced.

 In 1998, K-Ci & JoJo recorded the song "Money Can't Buy You Love," which was produced for the film The Players Club.

 In 1999, K-Ci & JoJo recorded "Life", which was written and produced by R. Kelly, for the soundtrack to the Eddie Murphy and Martin Lawrence movie Life.